lzapffe/ds_labs/lab-02.md

 ![](lab-02_files/figure-gfm/testing%202-1.png)<!-- -->

-Apart from this, it looks like the only difference is that I used theme_bw instead of theme_minimal().
-From what I can see, theme_minimal() also makes the outline of the plot dissapear.
-The rest looks identical.
+Apart from this, it looks like the only difference between our plots is that I used theme_bw instead of theme_minimal().
+From what I can see, theme_minimal() also makes the outline of the plot dissappear, which isn’t the case with theme_bw().
+Overall, the plot seem to have been recreated fairly well.